 1. Acropolis Hill and the Parthenon

 Hint!
-If you are a family visiting Athens, this family-friend Acropolis Mythology tour will be ideal for you.
+If you are a family visiting Athens, this family-friendly Acropolis Mythology tour will be ideal for you.

 2. Odeon of Herodes Atticus